huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 TODO: @younesbelkada add more figures and cases where FA fails.

-Note that Flash Attention makes the attention computation more memory efficient, meaning you can train with much larger sequenc lengths without facing CUDA OOM issues.
+Note that Flash Attention makes the attention computation more memory efficient, meaning you can train with much larger sequence lengths without facing CUDA OOM issues.

 ### Advanced usage